Get Premium Access

 https://youtube.com/gruesomemagazine

 Every two weeks, Gruesome Magazine’s Decades of Horror 1980s podcast will cover another horror film from the 1980s.
-The next episode’s film, chosen by Chad, will be A Nightmare on Elm Street 3: Dream Warriors (1987).
-Are you ready for prime time?
+The next episode’s film, chosen by Chad, will be Luther the Geek (1989).
+Well, it’s a movie.

 Decades of Horror 1970s